kevin-montrose/AsyncSizeAnalyzer/README.md

 ## Limitations

 Roslyn doesn't expose enough to really see what it's doing with state machine generation.
-This is maybe 8-hours worth of hacking, so a complete re-implementation of the relevant state tracking is... buggy, I guarantee it.
+This is maybe <strike>8-hours</strike> 16-hours worth of hacking, so a complete re-implementation of the relevant state tracking is... buggy, I guarantee it.
 It'd be nice if `SemanticModel` could expose this information.

-Some things are straight up unimplemented:

- - any kind of `using`
- - `yield`

-Some things are untested:

- - `await using`
- - `await foreach`
- - anonymous delegates
+In theory this can deal with any sort of C# control flow, but in practice only relatively simple code is in the test cases.
+I ran it against a version of Cesil (which is pretty complicated) and the results are "believable".

-And then some things are wrong:
+That said, there are something things that are definitell wrong:

  - always assumes references are 8 bytes
  - assumes generic types are 0 bytes